smaxtec/slate/source/index.html.md

 ]
 ```

 This endpoint creates events for an animal with the given `official_id` which belongs to the organisation with the given `organisation_id`.
-If the event is created depents on the `event_type` and the `event_ts`.
+If the event is created it depends on the `event_type` and the `event_ts`.
 If the event with this two parameters does not exist, it gets created.
 Otherwise the event is skipped.
 It is possible to add just the events to the data which should be added to the smaXtec system or add just all events from your system and the smaXtec system adds those which are not in the system.

 <aside class="notice">Just events of the type <b>heat</b>, <b>insemination</b>, <b>pregnancy_result</b>, <b>dry_off</b>, <b>calving_confirmation</b>, <b>abort</b> and <b>diagnosis</b> can be created via the API.</aside>